alkacon/opencms-core/STORAGE.md

 Do not enable object versioning for the S3 image-cache bucket.
 Image derivatives are disposable cache objects: regeneration and `renew-on-use` replace objects, while cleanup deletes only the current object keys.
 With S3 versioning enabled, self-copies create additional object versions and deletes create delete markers while retaining older versions.
 Storage usage and cost can therefore continue to grow even though the cache appears to have been cleared.

-Use a dedicated, non-versioned bucket for the S3 image cache.
-If the normal data-storage bucket requires versioning or another retention policy, do not share that bucket with the image cache; configure a separate backend and bucket through `storage.imagecache`.
+The S3 image cache requires a dedicated, non-versioned bucket, configured through `storage.imagecache.*`.
+This keeps its lifecycle and retention policy independent of data storage.

 ### Stored Content Delivery Configuration

 Stored content delivery is controlled by the `storedcontentdelivery` configuration in `WEB-INF/config/opencms-importexport.xml`.
 When it is enabled and the active storage backend is S3 or file system storage, OpenCms can use direct delivery for externally stored resources.

 The optional `enabledsuffixes` list can be used to decide which resources are delivered directly and which continue to use the classic static export path.
 This list is an additional storage delivery filter; it does not replace the normal `<staticexport>` configuration.
 For unchanged original files, matching suffixes enable delivery from the configured storage backend.
-For scaled image requests, matching suffixes enable delivery from the image cache selected by `storage.imagecache` without writing an additional `/export` copy.
+For scaled image requests, matching suffixes enable delivery from the image cache selected by `storage.imagecache.type` without writing an additional `/export` copy.

 The normal static export rules still decide whether a resource is exportable at all.
 If an exportable resource is stored externally and its suffix is listed under `storedcontentdelivery/enabledsuffixes`, the storage delivery path wins and no `/export` copy is written for that resource.